httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 * The intermediary can validate the authentication received from the client, then inform the upstream HTTP server of the presence of valid authentication.

-* The intermediary can export the nonce (see {{compute-proof}}}), and forward it to the upstream HTTP server, then the upstream server performs the validation.
+* The intermediary can export the nonce and verification (see
+  {{compute-proof}}}), and forward it to the upstream HTTP server, then the upstream server performs the validation.

 The mechanism for the intermediary to communicate this information to the upstream HTTP server is out of scope for this document.